 Such fun this has been to just watch that caterpillar munching – just like in The Very Hungry Caterpillar.
 Practically all the leaves were gone in the two short days our new pet sat prominently on the kitchen counter.

 By Tuesday, the camouflage was on.
 “Mama!
 The caterpillar looks like a dried up leaf!”
-We spent a bit of time looking up the life cycle on Google.
+We spent a bit of time looking up the life cycle online.
 We figured out we have until around the 21st until the beauty appears.

 But leave some white space around your pastel area.
 You want the effect to be soft, out of focus – a painterly effect – rather than a sharp, in focus photograph.